2.14 Provisions, Contingent liabilities, Contingent assets and Commitments:

 B Compensated absences

 The employees of the Company are entitled to compensated absences.
 For the purpose, the group follows calender year and not financial year.
-In house employees cannot carry forward a portion of the unutilized accumulating compensated absenses beyond calender year and utilize it in future periods or receive cash at retirement or termination of employment.
+In house employees cannot carry forward a portion of the unutilised accumulating compensated absenses beyond calender year and utilise it in future periods or receive cash at retirement or termination of employment.
 The group records an obligation for compensated absenses in the period in which the employee renders the services that increases this entitlement.
 The obligation is determined by management assessment of amount payable at each balance sheet date.
 In case of, onsite employees, the compensated advances are part of their compensation package and the same is provided to them on demand/at the time of full and final settlement.

 Accumulated compensated absences, which are expected to be availed or encashed within 12 months from the end of the year are treated as short term employee benefits and those expected to be availed or encashed beyond 12 months from the end of the year are treated as other long term employee benefits.